-As at 31 July 2020, the Group has 369 full-time employees (2019: 334) and maintain a pool of part-time employees, in which 288 are active ones, (2019: 711).
+As at 31 July 2021, the Group has 228 full-time employees (2020: 369) and maintained an accumulated pool of part-time employees for seasonal and cyclical business needs, in which 86 are active ones, (2020: 288).
 The Group remunerates its employees based on their performance, working experience and the prevailing market price.
 Other employee benefits include mandatory provident fund, insurance and medical coverage and training.